Initiating a Single Instant Payment

 LinkSDKs bank selection, payment details and redirect screens

-During the authorisation the customer is being handed over from your application to the bank where they can perform payment authorisation.
+During the authorisation the customer is being handed over from your application to the bank where they can perform the payment authorisation.
 The customer will return to your application through a redirect url passed as a parameter to the checkout function.

 📘